How To Deal Effectively With Obsessive Thoughts

 Having said that, it is safe to say that thoughts are a natural phenomenon that occurs without human input.
 We can control only our intentional thoughts and all the rest that randomly pop up in the head we just need to accept as a natural process.

 When do intrusive thoughts happen?

 Well, intrusive thoughts pop up in your head when they’re least expected.
 They like an intruder that sneak up on you and disturb your peace of mind.
 And like any other intruder don’t ask for your permission or consent.
 It’s a mental game between your conscious reasoning and unconscious brain mechanism.
 It’s a tricky game with no rules.
 Have fun!

 But seriously, intrusive thoughts, by definition are like an unexpected intruder.
-They sneak up on you in order to deliberately destroy my peace of mind.
+They sneak up on you to deliberately destroy my peace of mind.
 By nature, they are intrusive, disturbing and sometimes even violent.
 But you need to remember that you are stronger.
-You are the captain of your own ship and some kind of meaningless and ridiculous intrusive thought cannot just show up out of the blue and shamelessly threaten our piece of mind.
+You are the captain of your own ship and some kind of meaningless and ridiculous intrusive thought cannot just show up out of the blue and shamelessly threaten our peace of mind.
 So how can you effectively manage the situation when you feel bombarded and tortured by obsessive thoughts?
-The best way, in my opinion, is to take responsibility for your action which means not to react emotionally to these intrusive thoughts and implement a realistic action plan in order to prevent damage.
+The best way, in my opinion, is to take responsibility for your action which means not to react emotionally to these intrusive thoughts and implement a realistic action plan to prevent damage.
 At least this is what I am doing when intrusive thoughts trying to make me insane…

 Falling Down The Rabbit Hole